starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 ## Shorthand notation

-Strive to limit use of shorthand declarations to instances where you must explicitly set all the available values.
+Limit the use of shorthand declarations to instances where you must explicitly set all the available values.
 Common overused shorthand properties include:

 - `padding`
 - `margin`